usds/SME-QA-Website/pages/phases/job-announcement/recruiting.md

 <p class="usa-intro">
   {{ page.intro }}
 </p>
 High applicant volume from USAJOBS often convinces agencies they don't need to recruit for their positions.
-We have observed that many applicants eventually hired by agencies learn about postings via mechanisms besides USAJOBS.
+Recruitment is key to ensure a strong talent pipeline at the beginning of the process.

 ### Use personal and professional referrals

 Traditional networking is extremely effective for finding great candidates.
-Mention positions to your internal networks, and ask them to reach out to *their* networks to encourage people to apply.
+Engage hiring managers and SMEs in the recruitment process so they have a role in recruiting top talent.

 ### Post to free and popular targeted job boards